Inducing High Energy-Latency of Large Vision-Language Models with Verbose Images: Additional discussions

 \blue{We calculate the energy-latency cost for the generation of one verbose image and show the results in Table \ref{tab:energy consumption for generating one attacked image}.
 It can be observed that the energy-latency cost during attack increases with the number of attack iterations, along with an increase in energy consumption for generating one verbose image.
 This finding provides valuable insights into the positive relation between the attack performance and the energy consumption associated with the generation of verbose images. }

-\blue{Besides, the overall energy-latency cost of generating a single verbose image is higher than that of using it to attack VLMs.
+Besides, the overall energy-latency cost of generating a single verbose image is higher than that of using it to attack VLMs.
 Therefore, it is necessary for the attacker to make full use of every generated verbose image and learn from DDoS attack strategies to perform this attack more effectively.
 Specifically, the attacker can instantly send as many copies of the same verbose image as possible to VLMs, which increases the probability of exhausting the computational resources and reducing the availability of VLMs service.
-Once the attack is successful and causes the competitor's service to collapse, the attacker will acquire numerous users from the competitor and gain significant benefits.}
+Once the attack is successful and causes the competitor's service to collapse, the attacker will acquire numerous users from the competitor and gain significant benefits, revealing the necessity of the application of deep learning in security-sensitive scenarios \citep{li2016mutual,li2024nearest,liu2006spatio,tang2004video,gong2013multi,zhang2019joint}.